emacsmirror/el-secretario/README.md

     (use-package el-secretario)

-<a id="org987a0f8"></a>

 # Introducing my secretary

 There are at least two fundamental ways of reading email.
 The first, and the one I think is more common, is to open the inbox and choose an email to read from the list.
 Let&rsquo;s call it the random access method.
 The other method is to open an email, preferably the oldest unread one, and when you are done open the next one by pressing a &ldquo;next email&rdquo;  button.
 Let&rsquo;s call it the linked list method.

 This package was born from the realization that I like the linked list method, and that I would like to handle more things this way.
 So what el secretario does is that he turns different sources (e.g. org-mode todo items or RSS feeds) into linked list-style inboxes.
 And he doesn&rsquo;t stop there, he can also link different lists together so that email, org-mode items and RSS feeds come under the same unified inbox.
-El secretario can already turn many different [things](#orgd92e27c) into inboxes but he can also learn new things if you [teach](#org254e54f) him.
+El secretario can already turn many different [things](#org07cda90) into inboxes but he can also learn new things if you [teach](#org60cf8f9) him.

 This was all very abstract so let&rsquo;s move on to a concrete example:

-<a id="orgbea3ebe"></a>

 ## Simple Configuration